jmuzsik/blog/content/it/aws-lessons.md

 5. Deploy to prod (inactive)
 6. Add new reference (DNS or Load Balancer)
 7. Allow traffic flow slowly to new version (start with 5% and ramp up)
-8. Keep old version around until new version is 100% and you are fully satisfied with the behaviour
+8. Keep old version around until new version is 100% and you are fully satisfied with the behavior
 9. Fast rollback if things go wrong

 ### Infrastructure as code

-[AWS CloudFormation](https://aws.amazon.com/cloudformation/) provides the common language (JSON or YAML) for you to describe and provision all the infrasture resources needed.
+[AWS CloudFormation](https://aws.amazon.com/cloudformation/) provides the common language (JSON or YAML) for you to describe and provision all the infrastructure resources needed.

-- deploy a datacenter simply by writing JSON or YAML
+- deploy a data-center simply by writing JSON or YAML

 #### Offers